WORKTEST-ai/Student-Management-Attendance-web-app/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive behavior may be reported to: conduct@sma-school.com
+Instances of abusive behavior may be reported to: conduct@yourdomain

 All complaints will be reviewed and investigated promptly and fairly.